sedyh/eui/content/layouts/row/_index.md

 Layout allows you to specify padding for all child elements but not the itself.

-Please note that `Right` and `Bottom` padding works depending on the direction.
+Please note that its not possible to specify padding at the end.

 {{< tabs title="Padding:" style="transparent" color="#131a22ff" >}}
 {{% tab title="Left" %}}